pomerium/pomerium/README.md

 [![LICENSE](https://img.shields.io/github/license/pomerium/pomerium.svg)](https://github.com/pomerium/pomerium/blob/main/LICENSE)
 ![Docker Pulls](https://img.shields.io/docker/pulls/pomerium/pomerium)

-Pomerium brokers secure access to web apps at scale.
-It is an identity and context-aware proxy that enables secure access to internal applications without need for a client.
+Pomerium is an identity and context-aware proxy that brokers secure access to apps and services at scale.
 Pomerium provides a standardized interface to add access control to applications regardless of whether the application itself has authorization or authentication baked-in.

-Pomerium gateways both internal and external requests, and can be used in situations where you'd typically reach for a VPN.
+Pomerium can be used in situations where you'd typically reach for a VPN, but, unlike a VPN, does not require a client and uses identity and context, not network locality to determine access.

 Pomerium can be used to: